 1992 - B.A., Michigan State University (James Madison College)

 In college, Mark was elected to Phi Beta Kappa.
 He wrote a doctoral dissertation on the political thought of French philosopher and religious writer Simone Weil.

 Mark was licensed to practice in Texas in 2005 and the District of Columbia in 2009.
-He is also admitted to practice in the Supreme Court of the United States, the United States Courts of Appeals for the First, Fifth, Ninth, Tenth and Eleventh Circuits, the D.C.
+He is also admitted to practice in the Supreme Court of the United States, the United States Courts of Appeals for the First, Ninth, Tenth and Eleventh Circuits, the D.C.
 Circuit, the Federal Circuit, and the United States District Court for the Western District of Texas.

 - Successfully briefed a case in which the U.S. Supreme Court reversed the Ninth Circuit's judgment against petitioner, limiting the Bivens remedy for damages for alleged constitutional harms

 - Successfully briefed and argued a case in which Texas Supreme Court held that the Texas Commission on Human Rights Act preempts state law negligent supervision claims